 Thus the overall system can be approximated by the linear system

-where $\overline m(t)=(\overline m_1(t), \dots, \overline m_M(t))\in \mR^{M\times 1}$ is a vector of the approximate moments.
+where $\overline m(t)=(\overline m_1(t), \dots, \overline m_M(t))\in \mR^{M}$ is a vector of the approximate moments.
 The accuracy of the model \eqref{eq:ApproSysBasic} and the amount of information it carries about the multi-agent nonlinear systems \eqref{Eq:BasicModels} depend on the number of moments and on the selected kernel functions $\phi_k$ (see Section~ \ref{subsec:inverse}).
 Denote the approximation error of function $(\partial_x \phi_k)f(x)$ by

-Before stating the first main result, we recall the basic assumption that allows for this derivation. \begin{assumption} Assume that every agent $x_i(t)$ belong to the compact set $K\subset \mR^d$ for $t \in [0, T]$. \end{assumption} Then the following result gives the error bound of moment system \eqref{eq:ApproSysBasic}. \begin{thm} Assume that Assumption~\ref{ass:inK} holds.
-Let $\overline{m}(t)$ and $m(t)$ be the solutions of approximated moments dynamics \eqref{eq:ApproSysBasic} and true moments dynamics \eqref{eq:MomentSysBasic} respectively.
-Then for $t\in [0,T]$ the difference of the two solutions $\Delta m(t)=m(t)-\overline{m}(t)$ is bounded by
+Before stating the first main result, we recall the basic assumption that allows for this derivation. \begin{assumption} Assume that every agent $x_i(t)$ belongs to the compact set $K\subset \mR^d$ for $t \in [0, T]$. \end{assumption} This assumption holds for many cases of interest.
+For example for a given initial particle distribution and time $T$, such a set $K$ can always be found provided that the system $f$ is globally Lipschitz \cite[Thm.~2.3]{khalil1992nonlinear}.
+Another example is when each subsystem is equibounded (see, e.g., \cite[Def.~1.5.1]{kato1996stability}), where the assumption holds for $T\! =\! \infty$.
+Further comments on this can be found in Remark~\ref{rem:whenKbounded}, in the end of this section.
+The following result gives the error bound for moment system \eqref{eq:ApproSysBasic}. \begin{thm} Assume that Assumption~\ref{ass:inK} holds.
+Let $\overline{m}(t)$ and $m(t)$ be the solutions of the approximate moment dynamics \eqref{eq:ApproSysBasic} and the true moment dynamics \eqref{eq:MomentSysBasic} respectively.
+Then for $t\in [0,T]$, the difference of the two solutions $\Delta m(t)=m(t)-\overline{m}(t)$ is bounded by

-if $\nu[A] \neq 0$, and by
+if $\nu [A] \neq 0$, and by

-if $\nu[A] = 0$, where $\varepsilon_k(x)$ is defined in \eqref{eq:errorBasic}. \end{thm}
+if $\nu [A] = 0$, where $\varepsilon_k(x)$ is defined in \eqref{eq:errorBasic}. \end{thm}

 \begin{proof} See appendix~\ref{sec:app1}. \end{proof}